uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 ### Computing MPE relative errors

-The quality of a solution for the MAP task, which asks for the most probable explanation (or MPE) - namely the most likely joint assignment to all unobserved variables, can be determined by computing the likelihood $$\mathcal{L}(.)$$ of a returned assignment $$\widehat{MPE}$$ based on the costs associated with the problem network.
-However, since finding the MPE is intractible for many of the problems, we compute errors relative to the best known solution out of all solvers in the competition to date $$\widehat{MPE}^{best}$$ in the following way: <br>
+The quality of a solution for the MAP task, which asks for the most probable explanation (or MPE) - ie. the most likely joint assignment to all unobserved variables, can be determined by computing the likelihood $$\mathcal{L}(.)$$ of a returned assignment $$\widehat{MPE}$$ based on the functions associated with the problem network.
+However, since finding the MPE is intractible for many of the problems, we compute errors relative to the best known solution out of all solvers in the competition to date, $$\widehat{MPE}^{best}$$ in the following way: <br>

 $$
 \begin{align*}